sequelize/sequelize/docs/migrations.md

 }
 ```

 Now edit this file and set correct database credentials and dialect.
+The keys of the objects(ex. "development") are used on `model/index.js` for matching `process.env.NODE_ENV` (When undefined, "development" is a default value.).

 **Note:** _If your database doesn't exists yet, you can just call `db:create` command.
 With proper access it will create that database for you._